tacklesta/Color-Extractor/README.md

 To run the script just type the following command in the command line:

-python color_detection -i "PATH OF IMAGE"
+python color_detection.py -i "PATH OF IMAGE"